mklabs/backnode/examples/tuto/readme.md

 In this folder, you'll find a simple Backnode tutorial comprised of a set of example of increasing complexity.
 It is designed to provide a concrete overview of what it's like to use Backbone on the server-side and how Backnode differs from client side Backbone use.

-Backbone.js offers a lean MVC framework for organizing

 This tutorial starts with a minimalist Getting Started guide, then dives into Router, Model, Collection, Views, and Persistence strategy and Backbone.sync overrides.